Periodically driven integrable systems with long-range pair potentials: Propagation of Mutual Information

 Thus, along the line $l_s/n=u_s$, the integral in Eq.~\ref{spacetime} is dominated by the stationary points of $\Phi_{\pm}(k)$ given by the $k$ values (denote by $k^*$) where $d\Phi_{\pm}(k)/dk=0$ which gives

 where we have defined the ``Floquet group velocity'' of the quasiparticles at momentum $k$ as $v_g^F(k) = d|\vec{\epsilon}_k|/dk$ (here, we stress again that we are working in the reduced zone scheme as explained below Eq.~\ref{Uform}).
-We numerically see from Fig.~\ref{fig12} that the maximum magnitude of $v_g^F(k)$ in the BZ, which we denote by $(v_g^{F})^{\mathrm{max}}$, is finite for $\alpha > 2$ and diverges for $\alpha <2$ irrespective of the value of $\omega$ using the square pulse protocol (Eq.~\ref{squarepulse}), and not just when $\omega \rightarrow \infty$ where the problem reduces to that of a global quench.
-Furthermore, the divergence in $v_g^F(k)$ arises when $k \rightarrow 0$ just like in the case of $\omega \rightarrow \infty$ when $\alpha <2$.
+We numerically see from Fig.~\ref{fig13} that the maximum magnitude of $v_g^F(k)$ in the BZ, which we denote by $(v_g^{F})^{\mathrm{max}}$, is finite for $\alpha > 2$ and diverges for $\alpha <2$ irrespective of the value of $\omega$ using the square pulse protocol (Eq.~\ref{squarepulse}), and not just when $\omega \rightarrow \infty$ where the problem reduces to that of a global quench.
+Furthermore, the divergence in $v_g^F(k)$ arises when $k \rightarrow 0$ and is of the form $k^{\alpha-2}$ for $\alpha<2$ irrespective of the value of $\omega$ (as shown in the inset of Fig.~\ref{fig13} (b)).
 This explains the build up of the mutual information immediately for any $n>0$ as shown in the inset of Fig.~\ref{fig9}(c) and Fig.~\ref{fig10}(b) when $\alpha=1.8$, unlike the case shown in (inset of) Fig.~\ref{fig9}(a) and Fig.~\ref{fig10}(a) where $\alpha=8.0$.

 We now consider the behavior of mutual information for a fixed $l_s$ as a function of $n$ (as shown in Fig.~\ref{fig9} and Fig.~\ref{fig10}).
 At large $n$, $\delta C_{ij}(n)$ will receive a contribution from a stationary point $k^*$ whenever Eq.~\ref{spcondition} is satisfied for a $k^* \in [0,\pi]$.
 From this, it is immediately clear that if